ffuf/ffuf/README.md

   -fl                 Filter by amount of lines in response.
 Comma separated list of line counts and ranges -fr                 Filter regexp
   -fs                 Filter HTTP response size.
-Comma separated list of sizes and ranges -fw                 Filter by amount of words in response.
+Comma separated list of sizes and ranges -ft                 Filter by number of milliseconds to the first response byte, either greater or less than.
+EG: >100 or <100
+  -fw                 Filter by amount of words in response.
 Comma separated list of word counts and ranges

 INPUT OPTIONS: